Kamal (Deploy to any VPS)#

 6. Microsoft Azure.

-It is recommended to choose the latest Ubuntu LTS—version 22.04 as of this writing—for your operating system.
-Other operating systems might work, but are not officially tested.
+It is recommended to choose the latest Ubuntu LTS—version 24.04 as of this writing—for your operating system.
+Other operating systems might work, but are not tested or officially supported.

 We also recommend at least 2GB of RAM.